mougiakouel/QGIS-Training-Manual/postgis/simple_feature_model.rst

 |WN|
 -------------------------------------------------------------------------------

-Next we'll look at how to query the data we've just created.
+Next you'll see how to import data into, and export data from, your database.